casey/just/README.md

 This can be combined with indented, triple quoted strings to emulate shell heredocs.

-Substitution into recipe bodies with `{…}` can also lead to trouble as, depending on the presence of whitespace and quotes, it may be split by the shell into multiple arguments, so exporting complex strings and referring to them with `"$NAME"` can also help.
+Substitution complex strings into recipe bodies with `{…}` can also lead to trouble as it may be split by the shell into multiple arguments depending on the presence of whitespace and quotes.
+Exporting complex strings as environment variables and referring to them with `"$NAME"`, note the double quotes, can also help.

 Putting all this together, to print a string verbatim to standard output, with all its various escape sequences and quotes undisturbed: